 2) Use a Development Environment: development should happen in a dedicated environment, ideally one for each developer, that's separated from any approval/review process, and definitely not the live site.

-3) Continous Integration: the Test environment brings together the latest code work from Dev with up-to-the-minute content from Live.
+3) Continuous Integration: the Test environment brings together the latest code work from Dev with up-to-the-minute content from Live.
 This creates a picture-perfect preview of what a deploy will look like.

 4) QA and Review: now you can do review and QA with complete confidence, in a Test environment that's not getting changes from content editors or developers.
 If it's not working, go back and fix it in Dev.
 If it is working as expected, you can deploy to Live with no surprises.

 5) Launch: just like all the previous steps, the workflow operations are all handled in software.
 Even if your site is scaled out to handle millions of visitors, it's a button click to release an update.

 6) Run the Site: the Live environment gets another flawless update, and your content editors (or contributing users) are never interrupted by the need to freeze for a deploy, or by unexpected "surprises".
 They go on creating content, and the cycle begins again with developers syncing back to start work on the next set of features.